olivopaolo/boing/doc/source/introduction.rst

       Example of pipeline created using |boing|.

-Even if the tactile devices provides different data structures (i.e. TUIO and mtdev), |boing| enables to merge them in a single data stream (in this example the TUIO and the JSON stream).
-Contact events are also processed before being passed to the application: |boing|
+Even if the tactile devices provides different data structures,
+|boing| enables to merge them in a single data stream (in this example
-provides nodes to smooth or calibrate the input data (e.g. position, speed, etc.).
+the TUIO and the JSON stream).
+Contact events are also processed before being passed to the application: |boing| provides nodes to smooth or calibrate the input data (e.g. position, speed, etc.).
 As shown in the example, pipelines can be composed by parallel branches so that each input/output can have its own processing suite.

 |boing|  does not impose a specific data model; instead it exploits a
 query path language (similar to JSONPath_) for accessing the data to